jeheydorn/nortantis/README.txt

-To run the GUI, run RunSwing.java.
-For a command line interface, run MapCreator.java.
+To run the GUI, run MainWindow.java.

 This project was built from a java verson of Amit Patel's island generator.
 The